 Some 15 years ago, Bartholdi, Tovey and Trick [1] pioneered the study of voting procedures from the viewpoint of complexity theory.
 In particular, they proved that DODGSON SCORE and KEMENY SCORE are NP-complete and DODGSON WINNER and KEMENY WINNER are NP-hard.
-The latter two problems were proved to be complete for parallel access to NP [16, 17].
-A similar result was also established for YOUNG SCORE and YOUNG WINNER.
+The latter two problems were proved to be complete for parallel access to NP [13,14].
+The problems KEMENY SCORE and KEMENY WINNER are Fixed Parameter Tractable.
+However, the parametrized complexity of DODGSON SCORE and DODGSON WINNER remains open.